Pathology is the study of disease, its causes and progression.

 Pathology also plays a major role in research, such as finding treatments for cancer and ensuring that blood transfusions are safe.

-In Lancashire and South Cumbria, pathology staff and other stakeholders have been fully involved in reviewing how services currently operate.
-We are currently scoping options for different models of service provision.
+In Lancashire and South Cumbria, pathology staff and other stakeholders have been - and will be - fully involved in reviewing how services currently operate.
+Working groups have been finalising a number of clinical models and these will form the basis of the outline business case about how we configure our services in the future.
 All the options retain some pathology services in every hospital and centralising all pathology services is not an option that is being considered.

-If you want more details, or would like to get involved in the review being undertaken by the Lancashire and South Cumbria Pathology Partnership, please contact Gillian Crankshaw Gillian.Crankshaw@lthtr.nhs.uk or on 07801 399 666.
+If you want more details, or would like to get involved in the review being undertaken by the Lancashire and South Cumbria Pathology Partnership, please contact Gillian Crankshaw.